Winners Triangle and Drama Triangle: the Basics

 - Karpman, S. B. (1968).
 Fairy tales and script drama analysis.
 Transactional Analysis Bulletin, 7(26), 39–43. → The original article in which the Drama Triangle was born.
 Indispensable for understanding the essence of drama behavior in communication.

 - Levine, M. (2003).
 The Rescuers: Understanding and Managing the Rescuer Complex.
-New York, NY: Routledge. → Focuses specifically on the Rescuer role and explains how to recognize, break through, and transform this role into constructive behavior.
+New York, NY: Routledge. → This book focuses specifically on the Rescuer role and explains how to recognize, break through, and transform this role into constructive behavior.

 - Stewart, I., & Joines, V. (2012).
 TA Today: A New Introduction to Transactional Analysis.
-Nottingham, UK: Lifespace Publishing. → Places the Drama Triangle within the broader TA framework and shows how to sharply analyze the dynamics in relationships and communication.
+Nottingham, UK: Lifespace Publishing. → This book places the Drama Triangle within the broader TA framework and shows how to sharply analyze the dynamics in relationships and communication.

 Citation for this article: